pre-show Notes

 General information about the production

 In the centre of the table is a white mixing bowl with a wooden spoon resting inside.
-To the left isa recipe book on a stand.
+To the left is a recipe book on a stand.
 It is the Women’s Weekly Children’s Birthday CakeBook.
-It is a soft cover book.
 On the cover of the book is an image of the cake train.
-This is made to look like a steam train with four carriages, all iced indifferent colours.
+This is made to look like a steam train with four carriages, all iced in different colours.

 Also on the table is a teacup on a saucer with a pastel floral design.